 - Concerns that were too specific or personal could be dealt with individually after the meeting, instead of taking up valuable public time.
 Employees still felt involved, acknowledged and listened to, but their individual concerns could be dealt in a more appropriate — and effective! — manner.

 - Employees were engaged in the process.
-Although it would seem that submitting questions through an app was less personal than speaking at a meeting, employees were able to think more broadly about their concerns, see how the questions discussed at the meeting were important to them, and feel like their voice was heard.
+Although it would seem that submitting questions through an app was less personal than speaking at a meeting, employees were able to think more broadly about their concerns.
+They could see how the questions discussed at the meeting were important to them.
+As a result, employees felt like their voice was heard.

 How did improving the town halls with software benefit the reorganization process?